lorindi/lorindi/README.md

 On my portfolio, you'll find a comprehensive showcase of my skills, projects, and accomplishments.

-## 🚀 Skills
-**Languages:**
-- Python 🐍  JavaScript 🌐  TypeScript 💻

-**Frameworks, Libraries:**
-- Django 🕸️  Next.js 🚀  Angular 📐  Express 🌉 React ⚛️

-**Database:**
-- PostgreSQL 🐘  MySQL 🗄️  MongoDB 🍃

-**Technologies:**
-- Framer Motion 🎥  SASS 🎨  Tailwind CSS 💨  HTML5 📜  CSS3 🎛️

-**Soft Skills:**
-- Creativity 🎨  Motivation 🚀  Teamwork 🤝  Analysis 🔍  Innovation 💡

 ## 🎓 Education
-- **Software University** (10/2021 - 12/2024)
+- **Software University** (10/2021 - 2026)
-  - Courses include Python Advanced, Python Web, JS Front-End, React, Typescript, and VueJS.
+  - Courses include Python Advanced, Python Web, JS Front-End, React, Typescript, and VueJS, Data Engineering and Analytics

 - **Graphic Art BA** at National Academy of Art (09/2015 - 07/2019)
   - Specialization in Graphics with a teaching background.